 Music Department.
-Records, 1897-, 1897
+Records, bulk: 1897 - 2018

 Series

-Identifier: RG3-5-12
+Identifier: RG03-05-12

 Scope and Contents

 Both the Adminstrative and Program records of the Music Department are arranged chronologically.
 The Administrative records are divided into subject groupings within each academic year.
 The majority of the records concern the tours of the Male Chorus and Concert Band but there is also information on the Women's Chorus, Chapel Choir, Instrumental Ensembles, and Football and ROTC Bands.
 There are also files on special programs such as the Sacred Music Convocation, Music Festivals, and the dedication of the Cunningham Fine Arts Building.
 Later files on the Cunningham Fine Arts Building document regulations and use of the building.
 The Administrative records also include correspondence with college officials and individual music faculty members.
-There are also files of syllabi for music classes and samples of examinations.
+There are also samples of examinations.
 The Program files include student musical activities predating the founding of the music department.
 The files primarily contain copies of flyers and programs for events conducted or sponsored by the Music Department.
 There are separate groupings for Vespers, the Intercollegiate Chamber Music Guild, Faculty Recitals and the Organ Recital Series.
 The remaining program files document musical events by academic year.
 The Male Chorus Tour books contain entries with nominations for humorous awards and reflect both the humor and stresses of tours.
 Oversize items include posters for performances and sheet music.
 The Realia consists of two trophies awarded to bands.
 There are also records of the Male Chorus and performances of the works of Wilmer Hayden Welsh and a film of a performance of Wilmer Hayden Welsh's Faith and the Sewing Circle""

 Dates